Yes.

 We don't want them to worry, though.

-If things don't work out there, there's always BET and the NAACP where the competition is more likely to look alike, and a win is more feasible--but are there politics lurking in those circles, too?
+If things don't work out there, there's always BET and the NAACP, where the competition is more likely to look alike, and a win is more feasible--but are there politics and stereotypes lurking in those arenas, too?

 Do those awards mean as much as the Oscar?

-While they are celebrating art and honing their skills, and working, we just want to hear the names of the Black girls:
+While they are celebrating Art, honing their skills, and working, we just want to hear the names of the Black girls:

-While they are celebrating art and honing their skills, and working, we just want to hear the names of the Black girls:
+While they are celebrating Art, honing their skills, and working, we just want to hear the names of the Black girls:

 Hattie,